 On April 26, 2018, the California State Transportation Agency (CalSTA) notified the Santa Barbara County Association of Governments (SBCAG) that SBCAG had been awarded $13 million in funding as a result of submitting an application with the City of Goleta under the Transit and Intercity Rail Capital Program (TIRCP).

-The Goleta Train Depot Project is the development of a new multi-modal train station at the location of the existing Amtrak platform with the intent to increase rail ridership.
+The Goleta Train Depot Project is the development of a new multi-modal train station next to the existing Amtrak platform on South La Patera Lane with the intent to increase rail ridership.
 Through the completion of a full-service station, the project will improve connections to bus transit, accommodate transit service to/from the Santa Barbara Airport and the University of California Santa Barbara (UCSB), add new bicycle and pedestrian facilities, and allow accommodation for a potential future additional train storage that will support increased commuter rail needs.
 These improvements will make the new facility safer, functional, and inviting.
 The Project site is adjacent to the existing Amtrak platform at the northern end of South La Patera Lane.

 The Goleta Train Depot building will be approximately 8,000 square feet.
 It will include a lobby, electronic ticketing area, waiting room, café, community meeting room, restrooms/ shower/changing facilities, bike storage and baggage storage lockers.
 The